 - timestamp_layout (string): A formatting string instructing hekad how to turn a time string into the actual time representation used internally.
-Example timestamp layouts can be seen in Go's time documetation.
-The default layout is ISO8601 the same as Javascript. - timestamp_location (string): Time zone in which the timestamps in the text are presumed to be in.
+Example timestamp layouts can be seen in Go's time documentation. - timestamp_location (string): Time zone in which the timestamps in the text are presumed to be in.
 Should be a location name corresponding to a file in the IANA Time Zone database (e.g. "America/Los_Angeles"), as parsed by Go's time.LoadLocation() function (see http://golang.org/pkg/time/#LoadLocation).
 Defaults to "UTC".
-Not required if valid time zone info is embedded in every parsed timestamp, since those can be parsed as specified in the timestamp_layout.
+Not required if valid time zone info is embedded in every parsed timestamp, since those can be parsed as specified in the timestamp_layout. - log_errors (bool): New in version 0.5.